inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 ```

 #### setCursors

-Send topic `setCursors` will fully update the set of cursors in the chart.
+Send topic `setCursors` will update the current set of cursors in the chart.
 Send `timestamp` in the payload to set the cursor on that timestamp.
-The `timestamp` can be send in ISO, Epoch, or relative time format.
 The `timestamp` can be send in ISO, Epoch, or relative time format.
-If next to the timestamp, a `context` field is defined in the object, the cursor will show the value on hover.
-The `context` can be defined as a string, object, or array.
+An optional `context` field can be defined as a string, an object, or an array.
+It will be shown when hovering over the cursor.

 ```json
 {